sg-crest A Singapore Government Agency Website

 2. Ask for feedback and actively work on it

 Taking initiative doesn’t stop at accepting more responsibilities.
-It stems from a desire to excel in your work, so asking for feedback and actively working on your weaknesses signals willingness to improve.
+It stems from a desire to excel in your work, so asking for feedback and actively working on your weaknesses signals a willingness to improve.

 3. Tackle problems without being instructed to

 Oftentimes, we may feel like voicing our opinion or highlighting a problem might not be in our best interest or place to do so.
 However, when you notice a process isn’t working or can be improved, speaking up to management can be a way of demonstrating proactiveness.
-Consider your role, audience, time and place, as well as consequences pertaining to the matter of contention.
-Schedule a one-on-one with your manager to discuss the issue in private and ensure that you’ve picked the best possible timing to do so.
+Consider your role, audience, time and place, as well as consequences on the matter of contention.
+Schedule a one-on-one with your manager to discuss the issue in private and ensure that you’ve picked the best possible time to do so.

 Go one step further by assessing if this is a problem you can fix yourself.
-Put your problem-solving skills to test and come up with several solutions to present to relevant stakeholders.
+Put your problem-solving skills to the test and come up with several solutions to present to relevant stakeholders.
 Tackling an issue without being requested to show motivation without fear of failure.

 4. Be a team player